Skip to main content

 tip

-A Docker or Podman VM must be running before you start OpenRAG.
+A Docker or Podman VM must be running before you start OpenRAG unless you are running OpenRAG on a Linux-based VM, such as a Linux-based WSL image.

-In the TUI, click Start OpenRAG to start the OpenRAG services.
+Use the terminal's Start services and Stop services options to start and stop the OpenRAG services.

 Toggle GPU/CPU mode

-You can toggle between GPU and CPU mode from within the TUI if your system has compatible GPU hardware and drivers installed.
+You can toggle between GPU and CPU mode if your system has compatible GPU hardware and drivers installed:

 This change requires restarting all OpenRAG services because each mode has its own docker-compose file.